PrasoonRawat/Major-Project/README.md

 # Major-Project
 ## Brief
 MediConnect is an innovative patient information management system that leverages the power of QR codes and digital dashboards to streamline healthcare processes.
-By reducing reliance on paper records, MedScan enhances the efficiency, security, and accessibility of medical information.
+By reducing reliance on paper records, MedConnect enhances the efficiency, security, and accessibility of medical information.

 Key Features: